IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 Then, the editor was displayed, but without the problem statement.
 Then, the problem statement was discovered, but hitting "Codex it" would cause the website to hang (or respond _very_ slowly).
 Finally, with some luck, hitting submit may get you a response (or you might have to hit refresh and hope your code wasn't lost).
 Needless to say, this led to a very frustrating experience for many (including myself) and allowed some to post some snarky tweets announcing that those "the death of programming" declarations were a bit premature.

+These issues lasted throughout (at least until I finished all problems).

 ## Problem details
 _Time to solve is given in minutes (approximated)_